A Conjecture of Flach and Morin: Proof of the Main Result

-\begin{remark} Our setting is the derived category of $\vp$-modules, and it will be implicit that all of the quasi-isomorphisms below are compatible with the Frobenius when the objects have a nontrivial $\vp$-module structure. \end{remark}
+In this section we prove Theorem~\ref{flach-morin_main_theorem}, stated in the Introduction. \begin{remark} Our setting is the derived category of $\vp$-modules, and it will be implicit that all the quasi-isomorphisms below are compatible with Frobenius when the objects have a non-trivial structure of the $\vp$-module. \end{remark} \begin{lemma} To prove Theorem \ref{flach-morin_main_theorem}, it suffices to construct an exact triangle as in the statement where $R\Gamma_{\op{log-crys}}(X_s/S^{\times})$ and its monodromy operator $N$ are replaced by $R\Gamma_{\op{log-rig}}(X_s/\fS^{\times})$ and its monodromy operator. \end{lemma} \begin{proof} By \cite[Theorem 3.1.1]{Shiho2002} and \cite[\S 1.5]{GrosseKlonne2005}, there is a map